balaramsabat/Learning-Javascript/README.md

 - OOPs
 - Async JS and ES6

 For practice purpose please go through the **script.js** file.
-There you find topic-wise all codes.
+There you will find topic-wise all codes.
-<p>If you have doubt on something please reach out to me.</p>
+<p>If you have doubt on something, please reach out to me.</p>